aShanki/nonameyet/PRD.md

 ## 1. Overview

-**Product Name:** _(Working Title)_ FriendShaped Hybrid
+**Product Name:** _(Working Title)_ FriendShaped
 **Description:**
-FriendShaped Hybrid is a self-hosted communication platform combining the best features of Slack and Discord with a business-friendly user experience.
+FriendShaped is a self-hosted communication platform combining the best features of Slack and Discord with a business-friendly user experience.
 It emphasizes robust enterprise integrations including OIDC/SAML-based single sign-on (SSO) and Authentik compatibility, while ensuring secure, S3-backed data storage for backups.
 The platform is designed to serve organizations that demand control over their data and infrastructure without unnecessary "bells and whistles" like inbuilt AI features.

 **Target Audience:**
 - Mid-to-large enterprises